badsyntax/github-action-aws-cloudformation/README.md

 [![Update Stack](https://github.com/badsyntax/github-action-aws-cloudformation/actions/workflows/deploy-stack.yml/badge.svg)](https://github.com/badsyntax/github-action-aws-cloudformation/actions/workflows/deploy-stack.yml)

-A GitHub Action to create/update your CloudFormation stack.
+A GitHub Action to create/update your CloudFormation stack to support Infrastructure as Code.

 ## Motivation

 The [official CloudFormation action](https://github.com/aws-actions/aws-cloudformation-github-deploy) is archived with no explanation why.

-This Action will be actively maintained and includes additional features like PR comments.
+This Action is actively maintained and includes additional features.

+## Features

+- Apply or Preview ChangeSet with Pull Request
+- Log intervals to show constant feedback
+- CloudFormation outputs set as Actions Outputs which can be used in subsequent steps

 ## Getting Started